sking-dev/terraform-certification/6-terraform-workflow-core/README.md

 NOTE: Be aware that `terraform validate` may pass invalid values if they conform to the 'string' type - "invalid" as in, not supported by the cloud provider resources.

-It doesn't appear to be within in the scope of the exam, but you use the `validation` block in Terraform 0.13 onwards to gain more control over input values.
+It doesn't appear to be within in the scope of the exam, but you can use the `validation` block in Terraform 0.13 onwards to gain more control over input values.

 ```hcl
 # Basic example.